 As seen in the picture, it is usually wrapped in tin foil-colored candy but can also be consumed in a bowl and eaten with a spoon.

-3 delicacies from the Algarve Pie uses 3 prevalent and traditional Algarve ingredients – fig, almond, and carob.
+Three delicacies from the Algarve Pie use three prevalent and traditional Algarve ingredients – fig, almond, and carob.
 The combination of these ingredients creates this surprisingly delicious pie.

-The base of the pie is made with figs, Maria biscuits, and almonds.
+The pie base is made with figs, Maria biscuits, and almonds.
 The filling is made with eggs, almonds, sweet pepper, carob, and wheat flour.
-Bake for 10 minutes and finally sprinkle a little carob flour on top of the pie.
-It may seem like a strange combination, especially because the carob is bitter, but in this recipe, the ingredients match very well; the contrast of the carob with the sweetness of the figs and the sweet of the gila works well.
+Bake for 10 minutes, and finally, sprinkle a little carob flour on top of the pie.
+It may seem like a strange combination, especially because the carob is bitter, but in this recipe, the ingredients match very well; the contrast of the carob with the sweetness of the figs and the sweetness of the gila works well.

 Morgado and Morgadinho

 The Morgado is a typical Algarve cake made with almonds and stuffed with sweet gila and soft eggs.
-The cake has the shape and appearance of a cheese, and it is covered with fondant or soft eggs.
-It is often decorated with flowers made from marzipan (almond paste) to imitate almond blossom.
+The cake has the shape and appearance of a cheese and is covered with fondant or soft eggs.
+It is often decorated with marzipan (almond paste) flowers to imitate almond blossoms.

-Traditionally it was a cake for parties such as baptisms and weddings, although nowadays it is eaten on all occasions.
-It is a very different cake from other typical Portuguese desserts, but it is also beautiful.
+Traditionally it was a cake for parties such as baptisms and weddings, although nowadays, it is eaten on all occasions.
+It is a very different cake from other typical Portuguese desserts but also beautiful.

 Berliners (Bola de Berlim)